 In all cases dealing with a Right of Entry Permit pertaining to access or entry into Non-Public Areas of the Gila River Indian Reservation involving Tribal Lands, the process starts with the Department of Land Use Planning and Zoning (LUPZ).
-The LUPZ - Ordinance Team is available to assist and answer any questions relevant to the referenced administrative processes or the Right of Entry portion of the Civil Trespass Ordinance and can be contacted at the following mailing address and at both e-mail addresses:
+The LUPZ - Ordinance Team is available to assist and answer any questions relevant to the referenced administrative processes or the Right of Entry portion of the Civil Trespass Ordinance and can be contacted at the following location:

-Ordinance Team

-Department of Land Use Planning and Zoning

-291 W. Casa Blanca Road, Building 2 (Physical Address)

-P.O.
-Box E (Mailing Address)

-Sacaton, AZ 85147

-E-mail: LUPZSupportGroup@gric.nsn.us and copy the OrdinanceTeam@gric.nsn.us
+Ordinance Team Department of Land Use Planning and Zoning 291 W. Casa Blanca Road, Building 2 (Physical Address) P.O.
+Box E (Mailing Address) Sacaton, AZ 85147 E-mail: LUPZSupportGroup@gric.nsn.us and copy the OrdinanceTeam@gric.nsn.us Office: 520-562-6003

-Office: 520-562-6003